Markol17/AI-Exercise-Tracker/README.md

 2. Open the mobile app on your device/simulator
 3. Create a member
 4. Start a new session
-5. Stand in front of the webcam
+5. Start the perception service and select an exercise (squats, pushups, lunges, plank, or shoulder taps)
-6. Perform squats or bicep curls
+6. Stand in front of the webcam and perform the selected exercise
-7. Watch real-time rep counting in the app
+7. Watch real-time rep counting and exercise tracking in the app
 8. Add weights after completing sets

 ## Troubleshooting